 We fly out, hoist them up to the aircraft and the GIBs (Guys In the Back)

 stripped the LRRP of his K-rations.
-The coveted meal was chilli con carny.
+The coveted meal was chili con carny.

 We get back to the hooch about 2200 and our crewchief (he out-ranked the

-whole crew when it came to chilli con carny) starts up how he invented the
+whole crew when it came to chili con carny) starts up how he invented the

-perfect cooking technique for chilli con carny K-rations.
+perfect cooking technique for chili con carny K-rations.
 Seems if you just

 add hot water to the pouch, the rice would get done perfectly, but the beans